 From Tuscany you can’t miss a Chianti Classico and a Brunello de Montalcino.
 If you want to discover Super Tuscans, Tignanello and Solaia from Antinori are a must.
 As for Piedmont, any Barolo will be worth the price tag.
 When it comes to Amarone, my personal favorites are the ones from Serego Alighieri, a joint venture with Masi that dates back to 1353, when the son of the poet Dante bought the estate.

-I decided to write about Italy myself because I’ve been exploring the wines from different regions for years.
+I’ve been exploring the wines from different Italian regions for years.
 After visiting many wineries, and trying many many labels, I must confess my love for the wine of this country.
 Wine tourism is great all over, but especially in the off the beaten path destinations if you want to get away from the crowds.

 Wine from France

 France is one of the world’s best and largest wine-producing countries, delivering up to 8 billion bottles of wine a year.